 Specialist food is an exciting sector to buy a business in.
 The options are seemingly endless when it comes to specialist food, especially in South Africa.
-There are numerous cultures and, with them, hundreds of foods and flavours.
+There are numerous cultures and, with them, hundreds of incredible foods and flavours.

 In order to find the right business, you will need to understand the market and research what your customers want.